-Why winter is so magical on the Fraser Coast
+Why a winter holiday on the Fraser Coast is so magical

 Depending on where you’re from, winter might be that dreaded time where frost ends up on your windows and everything turns dreary.
 But around the Fraser Coast, we are blessed with a sub-tropical climate all year round and that’s not the only reason we LOVE winter.
-Keep on scrolling to find out why winter is so magical on the Fraser Coast.
+Keep on scrolling to find out why a winter holiday on the Fraser Coast is so magical.

-As soon as June starts to hit our mornings reach that perfect crisp temperature, our sunsets get 1000 times more magical, oh and we start getting ready to welcome some very special marine mammals to our waters.
+As soon as June hits our mornings reach that perfect crisp temperature and our sunsets get 1000 times more magical.
+We also start getting ready to welcome some very special marine mammals to our waters.

-Check out our top reasons why we definitely recommend considering a winter time holiday on the Fraser Coast now that travel is open for Queenslanders.
+Check out these reasons why we recommend a winter holiday on the Fraser Coast!
+Especially now that travel is open for Queenslanders.

 We love a sunset any day of the year, but honestly there is just something [extra] special about those crazy colourful sunsets when it hits June.
-Grab a posse on the beach or the front deck, get the wine and cheese out and just soak it all in!
+Grab a posse on the beach or the front deck, get the wine and cheese and take it all in!

 Whales, whales, whales

 There’s an excitement that comes over Hervey Bay when we start approaching July, because that means we’re about to see our annual Humpback Whale visitors.
 In 2019, Hervey Bay was named the world’s first Whale Heritage Site and for damn good reason.
-This here is the place that’s famous for incredible up close encounters with the whales, with the bay a recognised stopover point for the whales on their very long migration route.
+This here is the place that’s famous for incredible up close encounters with the whales.
+The bay is a recognised stopover point for the whales on their very long migration route.

 We enjoy sub-tropical weather all year round

 Yep, when we say it’s winter we don’t really mean it.
-We enjoy average temperatures between 20 and 25 degrees around Hervey Bay with beautiful crisp mornings and afternoons to savour on the water.
+We enjoy average temperatures between 20 and 25 degrees around Hervey Bay.
+This makes for beautiful crisp mornings and afternoons to savour on the water.
 This amazing weather also means great conditions when sailing and boating around the Great Sandy Strait.
+These are just some reasons why a winter holiday on the Fraser Coast is so magical.